What is an Ecommerce Business

 Acquiring your first customer

-- Marketing Checklist: How to Get Your First Sale in 30 Days
+- How to Get Your First Sale in 30 Days: A Marketing Checklist for New Entrepreneurs

 Marketing your store

-You’re well on your way and now likely have a few sales under your belt.
-It’s time to get serious and focused.
-The following posts will help you zero in on your top-performing marketing tactics or expand into new ones for driving traffic and converting that traffic to sales.
+You’re well on your way now and likely have a few sales under your belt.
+It’s time to get serious and invest in marketing your store.
+The following posts will help you zero in on your top-performing ecommerce marketing tactics or expand into new ones for driving traffic and converting that traffic to sales.

 Email marketing essentials

-- Teardown: 60 Days of Emails from a Fast-Growing Ecommerce Brand
+- What I Learned Analyzing 60 Days of Emails from a Fast-Growing Ecommerce Brand

 Free Ebook: How to Grow Your Ecommerce Business with Email Marketing